kaedeaki/RealEstate2/README.md

 4, Merge them

+5, Create DB to RDS in AWS

-5, Apply Flair and DistilBERT
+6, Apply Flair and DistilBERT

-6, Deploy the model in UI
+7, Deploy the model in UI